 Aim of the review

-It is essential that the aged care sector has a fit for purpose regulator that can uphold the rights and standards of best-practice care for older Australians.
+It is important that the aged care sector has a fit for purpose regulator upholding the rights and standards of best-practice care for older Australians.

-The review will look at whether the Aged Care Quality and Safety Commission has the appropriate resources, workforce and skills to:
+The review looked at whether the Aged Care Quality and Safety Commission has the appropriate resources, workforce and skills to:

 - meet its legal and regulatory responsibilities